dag/relvlast/docs/index.rst

           self.renderers['.svg'] = GenshiRenderer(self, 'xml', 'svg', 'image/svg+xml')

   .. autoclass:: CompactTemplate
+    :members:

     Less talkative than XML while still as predictable and consistent, but less standard and familiar than either XML or HTML.
+Subclass to override the option attributes.

   .. autoclass:: HTMLTemplate